imranraad07/SE-Emotion-Cause-Replication/README.md

  - __/blue_score__: A folder that contains the scripts for BLEU score computation for emotion-cause extraction.
  - __/cluster__: A folder that contains the scripts for generating clusters for the case study.
  - __/Emotion_Classification__: A folder that contains scripts for training and testing emotion classification using BERT and RoBERTa.
-      - emotion_classification.py: the script of emotion classification.
+      - emotion_classification.py: the script of emotion classification using fine-tuned LLMs.
+      - esem-e.py: the script to run eseme mode.
-      - ReadMe.md: contains the readMe on how to run emotion_classification.py.
+      - ReadMe.md: contains the readMe on how to run emotion_classification.py and esem-e.py.
+      - __/Dataset__: A folder containing the experiment's datasets.
-      - __/Dataset__: A folder that contains the datasets used in this experiment.
+- __/Prompts__: A folder that contains prompts that have been used in this experiment.